J0Nreynolds/roblox-project-template/README.md

 git install    # Install tools and packages
-git test       # Build and run tests git test-dev   # Start test development server
+git test       # Build and run tests git test-dev   # Start test development server git test-wsl   # Run tests via PowerShell (specifically for WSL users to use `run-in-roblox`)
 ```

 > **Windows Users**: Use Git aliases for best experience.
 Manual script execution opens separate windows if using Git Bash, making it difficult to read the script output.